aws/karpenter-provider-aws/website/content/en/docs/tasks/scheduling-pods.md

 ```

 {{% alert title="Note" color="primary" %}}
+☁️ AWS Specific

 The EBS CSI driver uses `topology.ebs.csi.aws.com/zone` instead of the standard `topology.kubernetes.io/zone` label.
 Karpenter is aware of label aliasing and translates this label into `topology.kubernetes.io/zone` in memory.
 When configuring a `StorageClass` for the EBS CSI Driver, you must use `topology.ebs.csi.aws.com/zone`.
 {{% /alert %}}

 {{% alert title="Note" color="primary" %}}
 The topology key `topology.kubernetes.io/region` is not supported.
 Legacy in-tree CSI providers specify this label.
 Instead, install an out-of-tree CSI provider.
+[Learn more about moving to CSI providers.](https://kubernetes.io/blog/2021/12/10/storage-in-tree-to-csi-migration-status-update/#quick-recap-what-is-csi-migration-and-why-migrate)
 {{% /alert %}}